July 17 Update:

 When schools close, many families have issues with child care and we lose valuable learning time.
 As a result, we try to keep schools open if it’s safe to do so.
 However, parents can always make the decision to keep their child(ren) at home in bad weather.

 How can you find out if schools are closed?

 On days when the weather is bad, listen to any local radio or television station for information about school closing.
 If you provided your email address and/or mobile phone number during enrollment, you will be contacted in the morning regarding a school closing via email, phone and text message.
 You may also check our website.
 Please note: If you’d like to receive text messages, you’ll also need to provide a cell phone number during enrollment or to your school to be added in the Infinite Campus Parent Portal.

 When schools are closed, are other activities canceled as well?

 When Madison schools are closed for the day, it also means that all activities scheduled in school buildings for that day are canceled, including all MSCR programs, after school programs and athletics.

 Why aren’t schools dismissed early on days when the weather is bad?

 Generally, once the school day has started, MMSD schools will not dismiss early to avoid complications with transportation and child care arrangements.
 However, if your schedule allows and if you feel your child will be safer at home, you can pick your child up before the end of the school day.

-We appreciate your understanding of the difficulties in making this decision, and your support in helping your child get to school safely on winter days.
+We appreciate your understanding of the difficulties in making this decision, and your support in helping your child get to school safely on bad weather days.
 Please know that the safety of all of our students is our first priority when making all weather-related decisions.